SummaryPick/Csharp-Workbook/README.md

 # Csharp-Workbook
-Repository for the C# 9 and .Net 5 Workbook
+Repository for the C# 9 and .Net 5 Workbook.